Matthew Pennington: Shrewsbury Town

 On 31 December 2020, Pennington joined League One side Shrewsbury Town on loan until the end of the 2020–21 season.
 He made his debut for the club on 19 January 2021 in a 2–0 FA Cup defeat to Southampton, but dislocated his shoulder in training shortly after making his league debut in a 1–0 defeat to Sunderland on 23 January.
 He returned from injury on 27 February for a match against Bristol Rovers "miles ahead of schedule" to fill in for the injured Donald Love, and held a regular place in the Shrewsbury defence following his return from injury.
 On 24 April, he scored his first goal for the club with a header from a Harry Chapman corner in a 1–0 win at Blackpool, and he scored his second goal two games later in a 3–2 home defeat to Oxford United, again with a header from a Chapman corner.
 He made 20 appearances in total during his loan at the club.

 On 27 May 2021, Pennington signed for Shrewsbury Town on a permanent deal following his departure from Everton.

 Blackpool

 On 1 July 2023, after rejecting the offer of a new contract with Shrewsbury, Pennington agreed to join League One side Blackpool.

 Bradford City

 On 25 June 2025, Pennington joined newly promoted League One side Bradford City on a two-year deal following the expiry of his contract with Blackpool.
+He scored his first goal for the club on 24 February 2026, the only goal in a 1–0 home win against Rotherham United.